k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 # TDM - Deleting Entities

-Every LU must include the ability to Delete Entities from a target environment to support the following tasks:
+Every LU must include the ability to Delete Entities from a target environment in order to support the following tasks:

 - [Load and Delete task](/articles/TDM/tdm_gui/14_task_overview.md#task-types) - the entities are deleted and reloaded to the target environment.
 - [Delete task](/articles/TDM/tdm_gui/19_delete_only_task.md) - the entities are deleted (cleaned) from the task's environment.